Back to all posts

 What is workload management?

-Workload management is the process of forecasting, planning, distributing, scheduling, and monitoring workload.
+Workload management, also known as workload planning, is the process of forecasting, planning, distributing, scheduling, and monitoring people's workload on projects.
 It can be done at an individual, team, or organization-level.
+Effective workload management ensures:

 • Work is distributed evenly and fairly between resources